 With its flexible schema and capabilities for redundancy, automation, and scalability, MongoDB (and MongoDB Atlas, its managed services version) is very well suited for microservices architecture.
 Together, MongoDB Atlas and microservices can help organizations better align their teams, innovate faster, and meet today’s demanding development and delivery challenges, such as:

-As with any IT environment, microservices must be scalable to accommodate higher demand.
+Scalability: As with any IT environment, microservices must be scalable to accommodate higher demand.
 MongoDB Atlas meets the need for dynamic scaling with no loss in performance, through automatic partitioning and database distribution across nodes.
-What’s more, Atlas is designed to scale-out on commodity hardware with auto-sharding, for easy database distribution across geographic regions with minimal manual setup.
+What’s more, Atlas is designed to scale -out on commodity hardware with auto-sharding, for easy database distribution across geographic regions with minimal manual setup.

 Microservices are architectural components, whereas REST (Representational State Transfer) is an HTTP-based web service for communication between applications.
 Restful APIs enable microservices to work together while keeping them decoupled.
 While RESTful APIs aren’t strictly required for microservices, they do make it easy to build microservices that are loosely coupled.